Kerala-Blockchain-Academy/Certificate-Dapp-V1/README.md

 ## Edit app.js
-Provide Ethereum address from which transaction cost can be deducted (Line No.: 16, Veriable Name: accountAddress)
+Provide Ethereum address from which transaction cost can be deducted, in `app.js (Line No.: 16, Veriable Name: accountAddress)`

 ## Installation